 Total 100

 You are encouraged to discuss the course material and the homework and its solutions with your classmates.
-After consulting with your friends, however, you are expected to implement the homework solutions on your own.
-The TAs will be checking your commit history and examine your report for plagiarism or copying.
+After consulting with your friends and online resources, however, you are expected to implement the homework solutions on your own.

 When collaborating with your classmates in projects, please ensure that you properly credit your fellow contributors.